betheden/hebrew-grammar/content/state_determined.rst

 In Biblical Hebrew, when a definite
 :ref:`noun_common`
 is followed by a definite adjective, the definiteness of both terms shows that they belong together.
-In other words, that particular adjective is describing an attribute of that particular noun.
+That particular adjective is describing that particular noun.

 .. csv-table:: Example: JOS 21:45